the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

-And third, instead of storing the `url` string as state with the state updater function, concat the new `url` with the previous `urls` in an array for the new state:
+And third, instead of storing the `url` string as state with the state updater function, concatenate the new `url` using the concat method with the previous `urls` in an array for the new state:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~